Triggering tasks from Supabase database webhooks

-This guide will show you how to trigger a task when a row is added to a table using a Supabase database webhook and edge function.
+This guide shows you how to trigger a transcribing task when a row is added to a table in a Supabase database, using a Database Webhook and Edge Function.

 Overview